Universal File Delivery: Overcoming Challenges Moving Mountains of File Data

 • Caveats with performance (point-to-point vs P2P).
 Cloud file systems face the same challenges moving data as any point-to-point architecture.
 In cases where scale-out data movement for reliability and performance are required, Resilio offers built-in data resilience for data integrity and predictable transfer performance (from Kbps to 10Gbps and beyond).

 • Lack of visibility into monitoring and metrics.
 Customers have reported challenges diagnosing problems and troubleshooting events.
-Resilio Connect is centrally managed using a scalable management console that supports thousands of clients.
+Resilio Platform is centrally managed using a scalable management console that supports thousands of clients.
 By contrast, one Resilio customer, Kentucky Fried Chicken, manages and monitors 3,500 endpoints using Connect.

 Summary